mesfind/mesfind.github.io/about/index.md

 title: About me
 ---

-’m a computational Data Scientist and faculty member at Addis Ababa University with high enthusiasm in expand- ing computational skills for better research outputs worldwide.
+I’m a computational Data Scientist and faculty member at Addis Ababa University with high enthusiasm in expand- ing computational skills for better research outputs worldwide.
 I have gained a wide variety of scientific computing techniques such as Programming Languages, Numerical method, Modeling and Simulation, Linear Programming, Dynamical Programming, and Network Optimization, Decision Theory, Machine Learning and High-Performance